-Stryker 940 Titanium Ion Cast Cutter Saw Blade.
+Authentic Stryker 940-35 Titanium Ion Cast Cutter Saw Blade.
 This blade is specifically designed for use with the Stryker 940 cast cutter saw.

 The Stryker 940-35 distinctive gold color reveals its Titanium Ion coating.
 Titanium (Ti) Nitride coating provides additional hardness to the cutting teeth and blade surface providing greater blade life and prolonged tooth sharpness.
 The titanium creates a lubrication process that reduces friction and prevents heat build-up at the blade/cast interface.
 The result is a blade that remains cooler during lengthy procedures, e.g., long-leg cast removal.

 Stryker recently shut down all their cast saw support here in the USA leaving everyone to scramble for accessories and support.
 We contacted Stryker to find out if we could still get cast saw blades for our customers.
-Since Stryker products are sold globally, they provided us 2 sources that still produce blades for Stryker and got them to ship to the USA.
+Since Stryker products are sold globally, they provided us with 2 sources that still produce blades for Stryker and got them to ship to the USA.
 They are still Stryker blades and sold under the Stryker logo globally.
-Some blades such as the 940-23 Ion Nitride blade can no longer be sourced.
 Many are noticing the difference in the blade’s length of use.
 Some blades are not lasting like they used to.
 Covid is the issue.
 Post-Covid created many shortages in certain types of metals.
 So, some formulas had to be adjusted in order to even have a supply of cast saw blades.
 Eventually, things will go back to normal when the shortages are corrected.
 We still believe that Stryker will no longer produce blades at some point in time.
 So, we are working on getting the blade composition of the original Stryker formulas and making our own blades so that we can still support the many Stryker products on the market.
 We hope to introduce new blades very soon.

 Types of coatings often seen on cast saws blades.
-In order of strength. # 1 being the strongest blade coating.
+In order of strength. # 1 is the strongest blade coating.

 #1 Dichronite blade (coated)